mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## Diagnostic modules

+*Note:* These modules are deprecated: use the REST API and MaxCtrl instead.

 These modules are used for diagnostic purposes and can tell about the status of MariaDB MaxScale and the cluster it is monitoring.